-- (25) In exercising its rights, the HFSF's representative in the Board of Directors must respect the credit institution's business autonomy. - II.
-BRIDGE RECAPITALISATIONS PROVIDED BY THE HFSF - (26) In view of its participation in the future capital increase of a credit institution that has been deemed viable by the Bank of Greece, the HFSF may advance its contribution (hereinafter "bridge recapitalisation") to such an increase or part thereof, up to the amount specified by the Bank of Greece - (27) The bridge recapitalisation is paid by the HFSF to the bank in the form of European Financial Stability Fund (EFSF) floating notes with maturities of six and ten years with an issue date of 19 April 2012. - (28) The EFSF notes are deposited into an account of the credit institution with the Bank of Greece exclusively for the purpose of the HFSF participation in the capital increase.
-The EFSF notes can be used only for the purpose of ensuring liquidity through repurchase transactions with market participants or/and through Euro-system operations. - (29) The terms of the bridge recapitalisation are enshrined into a pre-subscription agreement agreed between the credit institution, the HFSF and the EFSF. - (30) For the period between the date of the bridge recapitalisation and the date of the conversion of the bridge recapitalisation into ordinary shares and other convertible financial instruments (hereinafter "conversion into the final recapitalisation instruments"), the pre-subscription agreement provides that: - a) the bank must pay to the HFSF a 1% annual fee on the nominal value of the EFSF notes; - b) any coupon payments and accrued interest to the EFSF notes for that period will count as additional capital contribution by the HFSF (17). - (31) The HFSF grants the bridge recapitalisation following a decision of the Bank of Greece, provided that: - a) The credit institution has submitted to the HFSF an application for capital support, accompanied by a business plan and a detailed timetable;
+II.
+BRIDGE RECAPITALISATIONS PROVIDED BY THE HFSF

+- (27) In view of its participation in the future capital increase of a credit institution that has been deemed viable by the Bank of Greece, the HFSF may advance its contribution (hereinafter "bridge recapitalisation") to such an increase or part thereof, up to the amount specified by the Bank of Greece. - (28) The bridge recapitalisation is paid by the HFSF to the bank in the form of European Financial Stability Fund (EFSF) floating notes with maturities of six and ten years with an issue date of 19 April 2012. - (29) The EFSF notes are deposited into an account of the credit institution with the Bank of Greece exclusively for the purpose of the HFSF participation in the capital increase.
+The EFSF notes can be used only for the purpose of ensuring liquidity through repurchase transactions with market participants or/and through Euro-system operations. - (30) The terms of the bridge recapitalisation are enshrined into a pre-subscription agreement agreed between the credit institution, the HFSF and the EFSF. - (31) For the period between the date of the bridge recapitalisation and the date of the conversion of the bridge recapitalisation into ordinary shares and other convertible financial instruments (hereinafter "conversion into the final recapitalisation instruments"), the pre-subscription agreement provides that: - a) the bank must pay to the HFSF a 1 % annual fee on the nominal value of the EFSF notes; - b) any coupon payments and accrued interest to the EFSF notes for that period will count as additional capital contribution by the HFSF (18). - (32) The HFSF grants the bridge recapitalisation following a decision of the Bank of Greece, provided that: - (18) The pre-subscription agreement provided that: "The Effective Risk payable to the Bank shall include the EFSF bonds and any coupon payments and accrued interest to the EFSF bonds for the period from the issuance of the bonds until the conversion of the Advance into share capital and other convertible financial instruments as prescribed herein".

-- b) The application for capital support has been approved by the Bank of Greece, while the business plan has been assessed by the Bank of Greece as being viable and credible; - c) The Bank of Greece considers that the bridge recapitalisation is necessary in order for: - i. the credit institution to meet the capital adequacy requirements set up by the Bank of Greece; - ii. the credit institution to maintain access to the monetary policy operations of the Euro-system; and - iii. to ensure the stability of the Greek banking system; - d) The credit institution has agreed with the HFSF and the EFSF a presubscription agreement for the capital increase. - (32) The Minister of Finance, following an opinion of the HFSF, may decide to provide additional corporate governance safeguards until the conversion into the final recapitalisation instruments.
+- a) The credit institution has submitted to the HFSF an application for capital support, accompanied by a business plan and a detailed timetable; - b) The application for capital support has been approved by the Bank of Greece, while the business plan has been assessed by the Bank of Greece as being viable and credible; - c) The Bank of Greece considers that the bridge recapitalisation is necessary in order for: - i. the credit institution to meet the capital adequacy requirements set up by the Bank of Greece; - ii. the credit institution to maintain access to the monetary policy operations of the Euro-system; and - iii. to ensure the stability of the Greek banking system; - d) The credit institution has agreed with the HFSF and the EFSF a presubscription agreement for the capital increase. - (33) The Minister of Finance, following an opinion of the HFSF, may decide to provide additional corporate governance safeguards until the conversion into the final recapitalisation instruments.